jdf2e/nutui-react/src/packages/pagination/doc.en-US.md

 ### Basic Usage

-When the current page number is bound by modelValue, the component is in a controlled state, and the paging display depends on the incoming modelValue, which is generally used with onChange.
+When the current page number is bound by `current`, the component is in a controlled state, and the paging display depends on the incoming `current`, which is generally used with `onChange`.
-When it does not need to be controlled, the current page number can be specified through defaultCurrentPage
+When it does not need to be controlled, the current page number can be specified through `defaultValue`

 :::demo
 ``` tsx